gvwilson/fiction/iffy/index.md

 and began spraying misinformation on all frequencies.

 "How fast?"
 Uncle Jack growled.
-"Tell me how shaddin fast, man."
+"Tell me how shaddin' fast, man."

 "Twenty kay an hour."
 Wales hesitated.
 "Make that twenty-two.